Princesso/toolkitten/summer-of-code/README.md

 ## Open Ended Hackathons

-Each hackathon will have an open ended category to allow for those with pre-existing ideas to work on them and attract teammates to them.
+Each hackathon will have an open ended category to allow for those with pre-existing ideas to work on them and attract team mates to them.
 It is the Stakeholder's responsiblity to ensure that the project is explained, there is a clear project question, and that resources are available e.g. datasets.

 ## Themed Hackathons